Tana River red colobus: Causes of endangerment

 The Tana River red colobus is located only in a very small section of the world.
 Its current endangerment is caused by habitat loss and persecution by humans.
 Tropical forests are constantly being cut down, causing the destruction of habitat for the red colobus.
 Cultivation of the land and the creation of levees and dykes have had the most devastating impact.
 Both human creations involve partial or complete forest clearing, resulting in further devastation of forest patches.
 Both the Tana River red colobus and the Tana River mangabey have been put in a dangerous situation due to deforestation and destruction created by an increasing human population.
-Forest is vacant primarily for agriculture; in the last 20 years approximately 50% of the unique forest has been lost.
+Forest is cleared primarily for agriculture; in the last 20 years approximately 50% of the unique forest has been lost.
 A survey conducted in 1987 concluded that since 1975 there has been approximately an 80% decline in the numbers of Tana River Colobus monkeys.
 Habitat disturbances, changing farming practices, and the altering course of the river were found to be the main reasons for endangerment.

 Another developing threat to the Tana River red colobus is the introduction of parasitic diseases to their habitats.
 The presence of parasites in the monkeys was noticeably higher than other primates.